 How to Apply for a CapTel Phone

 Telecommunications Access Iowa (TAI) administers the Iowa Utilities Board’s equipment distribution program and provides equipment to qualified individuals who are deaf, hard of hearing, or have difficulty speaking, to enable them to use the telephone.
-The CapTel telephone was added to the TAI program in January 2007.
+The CapTel telephone is available to qualified individuals through the TAI program.
 For more information on how to apply for a CapTel phone, or other types of specialized telephone equipment, contact:

 Telecommunications Access Iowa

 800-606-5099 Toll-free Voice